 How much do you owe for your current mortgage?

 Paying off your mortgage is essential in planning for the unexpected.
-By knowing how much you owe on your mortgage, you can include this in your coverage amount as well so you do not leave your spouse with the responsibility of paying off the principal balance by his or herself.
+By knowing how much you owe on your mortgage, you can include this in your coverage amount as well so you do not leave your spouse or partner with the responsibility of paying off the principal balance by him or herself.